johnno1962/injectionforxcode/README.md

 running application without having to restart it during development and testing.
-After making a couple of minor changes to your application's "main.m" and pre-compilation header it will connect to a server running inside Xcode during testing to receive commands to load bundles containing the code changes you make.
+After making a couple of minor changes to your application's "main.m" and pre-compilation header it will connect to a server running inside Xcode during testing to receive commands to load bundles containing the code changes.

 Stop Press: Injection has been refactored and no longer has to convert your classes into categories in order for it to work so no changes are made to your class source.
 It works for OS X and iOS projects